Documents to help prepare you to migrate your Atlassian server products.

 Dive into spaces most frequented - navigate to starred and recently visited team, project, and knowledge base workspaces.

-Keep up to date with activity feeds - browse a feed of activity happening on personal and team sites(personalized relevant feed feature coming later).
+Keep up to date with activity feeds - browse a feed of activity happening on personal and team sites(personalised relevant feed feature coming later).

 Change 2: Enjoy a cleaner page editing experience